bitovi/academy/src/technology-consulting/5-communication.md

 Tips and techniques:

-- **Prepare a list of open-ended starters:** Have a mental or physical list of open-ended questions like “Can you walk me through...” or “What’s your perspective on...” to use during conversations.
+- **Prepare a list of open-ended starters:** Have a mental or physical list of open-ended questions like “Can you walk me through…” or “What’s your perspective on…” to use during conversations.
 - **Use silence as a tool:** After asking a clarifying question, allow silence to give the speaker time to think and provide a thoughtful response.
-- **Clarify jargon or unclear terms:** If the speaker uses technical terms or jargon, ask, “Can you explain what you mean by...” to help both parties have a mutual understanding.
+- **Clarify jargon or unclear terms:** If the speaker uses technical terms or jargon, ask, “Can you explain what you mean by…” to help both parties have a mutual understanding.
 - **Encourage dialogue:** Use open-ended questions like “What are your thoughts on this?” to prompt discussion.
 - **Get specific information:** Ask closed-ended questions like “Did we meet the deadline?” when you need precise answers.